Meet one of the winners of EngagEd 2018—our an\nnual free wedding photography contest—for their free vintage military engagement shoot!

 Click images for full size.
 Kindly refrain from re-uploading images to social media during the first week of feature.
 Share instead and give credit!

 Check out some behind-the-scenes done by my wife and the 2nd photographer on the shoot.
-And, allow me to shamelessly quote Sam on her experience…
+And, ahem, allow me to shamelessly quote Sam on her experience…